pvoznenko/play-slick-angular-test-example/README.md

-# Play Slick Angular Test Example
+# Play Slick AngularJS Bootstrap H2 Tests Example

+Main goal of this Example is to show how to test Play Framework in memory using H2 and Slick and keep MySQL as main database.

 This is an Example Scala Play application.
 Application built on [Play Framework](http://www.playframework.com) (Scala), [Slick](http://slick.typesafe.com/), [Webjars](https://github.com/webjars), [AngularJS](https://angularjs.org/), [RequireJS](http://requirejs.org),